watson-developer-cloud/api-guidelines/README.md

 ### Bluemix Lifecycle

 Provisioning or binding a service in Bluemix should not automatically create resources within the service, and users shouldn't need to create two instances of a service on Bluemix to obtain more resources.
 Instead, creation and deletion of resources should be through REST APIs.
 (Deprovisioning a service should remove any resources that are no longer accessible.)

+### Metadata

+To allow developers to keep track of metadata associated with their REST calls (like customer ids, testing flags), services should accept the header `X-Watson-Metadata`, and echo this as a response header.
+Developres are encouraged to use semi-colon separated values and name=value pairs, such as: `X-Watson-Metadata: customer_id=1242;testing;platform=iOS`

 ### URL Basepaths